kjstanding/CS260-Startup/README.md

 ### Simon Login:
 Again, I have learned a lot about authorization services from this lecture comparing to my experience in CS240 building a java server for an Android application.
 Interesting to learn that my browser is storing an authtoken for me when I login and thats why I am able to stay logged in accross different tabs and such.

+### Simon Websocket:
+I really enjoyed learning about websocket.
+I didn't realize that peer to peer communication would be an issue so it was interesting to think through and realize our previous implementation would present issues in trying to create a chat service.
+Fun to learn about ping/pong and automatically keeping connections alive as well as sending the messages over the connection to other clients.